 Investment Opportunity Summary

-COVID-19 has reset the key aspects of risks and resilience of indoor air quality (IAQ) and the associated parameters of wellness and wellbeing within buildings.
+COVID-19 has reset the key aspects of risks and resilience pertaining to indoor air quality (IAQ) and the associated parameters of wellness and well-being within buildings.

-Airovation Technologies has a vision to impact the well-being and safety of urban communities with a key objective of purifying air.
-Its overall mission is to deliver routine and emergency treatment solutions in partnership with global OEM's and manufacturers.
+The vision of Airovation Technologies’ is to have an impact the well-being and safety of urban communities with the key objective of air purification.
+Its overall mission is to deliver routine and emergency treatment solutions in partnership with global OEMs and manufacturers.

-The solution of Airovation Technologies is a world first - as it is the only air purifier that treats viruses, harmful volatile organic compounds and CO2 as well as generating oxygen.
+Airovation Technologies’ solution represents a world first, as it is the only air purifier that treats viruses, harmful volatile organic compounds (VOCs), and CO2, and generates oxygen.

-As businesses and society begin to recover and return to a post-COVID era – there will be renewed and critical focus on hygiene and safety both in homes as well as business premises.
-Pre-COVID studies had highlighted that the estimated costs of air pollution costs the global economy around $225 billion – which is expected to witness a steep increase in a post-COVID world.
+As businesses and society begin to recover from COVID-19 and return to a post-pandemic era, there will be a renewed and acute focus on hygiene and safety both in homes and on business premises.
+Pre-COVID studies highlighted the estimated costs of air pollution to the global economy at around US$225 billion, and this is expected to sharply increase in the post-COVID world.

-Airovation Technologies is an innovative air company that provides innovative and patented air purification solutions.
-The air purification technology is on the back of 15 years of co-operative research with the Hebrew university resulting in the breakthrough oxidizing chemical reaction-based solution.
-The uniqueness and advantages of the Airovation Technologies solution are:
+Airovation Technologies provides innovative and patented air purification solutions.
+Its air purification technology is the fruit of 15 years of collaberative research with the Hebrew University that resulted in a breakthrough oxidizing chemical reaction–based solution.
+The unique advantages of Airovation Technologies’ solution include the following:

-The technology is the only solution in the world that currently treats viruses, harmful VOC's and CO2 – as well as – generating oxygen.
+It offers the only technology in the world that currently treats viruses, harmful VOCs, and CO2, and generates oxygen.

-The unique patented core technology goes beyond conventional air purifiers as the superoxide radical placed in the treatment unit- is able to eliminate pollutants.
+Its unique patented core technology goes beyond that used by conventional air purifiers, as the superoxide radical placed in the treatment unit is able to eliminate pollutants.

-In comparison to conventional HEPA filter-based air purifiers – the Airovation Technologies solution is fully effective in:
+In comparison to conventional HEPA filter–based air purifiers, Airovation Technologies’ solution is fully effective in:

-Fully treating Particular Matter (PM) <2.5 as well as converting toxic gases such as CO, NOx, VOC and TOC.
+Treating particulate matter (PM) <2.5, as well as converting toxic gases such as CO, NOx, volatile organic compounds (VOCs), and total organic carbon (TOC).

-Fully treating bacteria, mold and other biological contaminants, and
+Treating bacteria, mold, and other biological contaminants.

-Reduction of Formaldehyde
+Reducing the formaldehyde levels.

-In addition – it is also capable with respect to the reduction of CO2 and increasing O2.
+In addition, it is capable of reducing CO2 and increasing O2.

-The company:
+The company

-Airovation Technologies was established in 2015 and its research & knowhow is recognized by the Israeli Innovation Authority (IIA) and benefits with a $1M funded project.
+Airovation Technologies was established in 2015.
+Its research and know-how is recognized by the Israeli Innovation Authority (IIA), from which it receives $1M in funding for specific projects.

-Airovation Technologies consists of a strong team of experts in key skills and expertise such as institutional finance, entrepreneurship and value creation and subject matter experts in mechanical engineering and chemistry for the application markets of air treatment.
+Airovation Technologies consists of a strong team of experts who have key skills and expertise in areas such as institutional finance, entrepreneurship, and value creation.
+They also have subject-matter expertise in mechanical engineering and chemistry for the application markets of air treatment.

-Pilot, joint ventures and related developments:
+Pilot, joint ventures, and related developments

-In June 2018, the prototypes of Airovation Technologies undergo a series of experiments in a 3rd party laboratory at Underwriters Laboratories (UL) in Northbrook, Illinois in the US.
-On successful completion of the tests – the results prove both the stability and efficacy of the technology.
+In June 2018, Airovation Technologies prototypes underwent a series of experiments in at Underwriters Laboratories (UL), a third-party laboratory in Northbrook, Illinois, the United States.
+The tests results confirmed both the stability and efficacy of the technology.

-In September 2018, Airovation Technologies signs a Letter of Intent (LOI) and collaborates with the Israeli Ministry of Environmental Protection to conduct a proof of concept for industrial emission treatment in a defense facility plant.
+In September 2018, Airovation Technologies signed a letter of intent (LOI) and collaborated with the Israeli Ministry of Environmental Protection to conduct a proof of concept (POC) for industrial emission treatment in a defense facility plant.
 The results were monitored and recorded by a certified laboratory.

-In October 2018, Airovation Technologies wins the prestigious EU Horizon 2020 grant under the cleantech category.
+In October 2018, Airovation Technologies won the prestigious EU Horizon 2020 Grant in the cleantech category.

-In May 2019, Airovation Technologies finalizes its home air purifier proof of concept, under the name "H-Air".
+In May 2019, Airovation Technologies finalized its home air purifier POC under the name "H-Air."

-In June 2019, a letter of intent is received from Israeli Ministry of Public Security that indicates an interest in the B-Air solution that provides a smoke free, safe zone in each floors elevator lobby in case of fire by converting the incoming smoke into cooled and breathable air.
-Airovation Technologies is invited to deploy its B-Air system in the fire brigades training center.
+In June 2019, an LOI was received from the Israeli Ministry of Public Security that indicated an interest in the B-Air solution, which provides smoke-free, safe zones in the areas around elevators on each floor of a building in the event of fire by converting the incoming smoke into cooled and breathable air.
+Airovation Technologies was then invited to deploy its B-Air system at the Israel Fire and Rescue Authority’s training center.